 Ahhh, Carolina Tartan.
 So classic, so elegant ... so distinctly Carolina.
 Adopted as the official tartan in North Carolina in 1991 and in South Carolina in 2002, this sett has a special place in our hearts.
 This wool tartan is one of our most popular, and made right here in Sweet Caroline.

 Our Holiday Tartan is the well-dressed gentleman’s ultimate black-tie staple for this most wonderful time of the year.
-Timeless and distinguished, our silk Holiday Tartan Necktie and Cummerbund Set are already in high demand.
+Timeless and distinguished, our silk Holiday Tartan Necktie is always in high demand.
 Should you shop for your holiday fine accessories at a time when these gems are sold out, join our waiting list and we’ll notify you as soon as they are back in stock.

-Our handsome Fox & Horn print is available on this beautiful blue tartan background, and also on red and gold.
-Handmade in our Fort Mill workshop, this silk makes for stunning neck ties as well - check out our 2019 Fall Collection for these and other statement pieces.
+Our handsome Fox & Horn print is available on this beautiful tartan background.
+Handmade in our Fort Mill workshop, this silk makes for stunning neck ties as well - check out our other collections for these and other statement pieces.

 No ode to tartan is complete without a nod to happy-go-lucky madras.
 Silk and cotton come together in this gorgeous Madras Cummerbund Set that’s handmade in the USA.
 The bow tie worn alone is perfect for events on picturesque Fall days; worn together and this sett will carry you through to that Spring wedding that just hit your social calendar.
 Cheers!